zkMeLabs/mechain/README.md

 Mechain operates through three core components, which distinguish it from existing centralized and decentralized storage systems:

-- It enables Ethereum-compatible addresses to create and manage data and token assets seamlessly.
+- It enables ethereum-compatible addresses to create and manage data and token assets seamlessly.
 - It provides similar API primitives and performance as popular existing Web2 cloud storage systems.

 These features offer a novel and innovative approach to decentralized data management and ownership in the DeFi space.